-On December 31, 2015, we entered into a warrant agreement with an investor to purchase up to 2,770,551 of our Series A2 preferred shares at \$0.3609 per share.
+On December 31, 2015, we entered into a warrant agreement with an investor to purchase up to 461,808 of our Series A2 preferred shares at \$2.1651 per share.
 The fair value of the warrants of \$2.0 million was expensed on the date of issuance and an additional \$1.9 million change in fair value was expensed in 2016 on the re-measurement date.
-The warrants are expected to be exercised in connection with this offering.
+The warrants were exercised on July 19, 2017.
 Upon such conversion of the underlying preferred stock, the preferred stock will be classified as a component of equity and no longer be subject to re-measurement.
-We will incur a non-cash expense upon such exercise of \$ (at an assumed initial public offering price of \$ per ADS, the midpoint of the price range set forth on the cover of this prospectus).